 For what is the Romantic Road in Germany famous?

 The road was created after World War II to lure visitors.
 Nowadays is one of the biggest magnets for tourism and it’s Germany's best known and most popular holiday route.
 It includes sweeping vistas, fairy-tale castles, and ancient cathedrals—the most romantic sights of Germany on one car trip.
 From the vineyards of Würzburg to the foot of the Alps, the road draws two million visitors every year.
 Avoid summers: during the summer months, the Romantic Road becomes packed with tourists.

 Where does the Romantic Road in Germany start and end?

-The experience of using this road is very impressive.
-The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.
-Germany's 'Romantic Road' offers the most spectacular views of the Bavarian landscape and its magnificent castles.
+The road is 460 kilometres (290 miles) long, running from Würzburg to Füssen through 12 romantic Bavarian towns.
+The road often winds through forgotten sections of countryside, connecting walled towns and picturesque villages.
+Anyone visiting this route is greatly rewarded with treasures such as magnificent stately homes, palaces of courtly splendour and romantic medieval timber-framed houses following in swift succession.
+The drive offers the most spectacular views of the Bavarian landscape and its magnificent castles.
 A trade route in the middle ages, the road winds through picturesque countryside, walled towns, and charming villages.
 It is home to Gothic cathedrals, baroque German, Renaissance, and Medieval architecture.
 Fairytale castles and the Alps complete the picture.